Rahulkrsharma2004/Google-Calendar/README.md

 # **Google Calendar**

-This is the frontend application for the **Google Calendar Integration** project.
-It provides a user interface for interacting with the backend, allowing users to authenticate with Google, view their calendar events, create new events, and manage their accounts.

----
+This project demonstrates the integration of Google Calendar with a web application MERN stack full Frontend and Backend, allowing users to authenticate using their Google account, access their calendar in real-time, and create events directly from the application and also show on UI.

 ## **Features**

-- Google OAuth 2.0 login and logout functionality.
+- Google OAuth 2.0 login functionality.
 - Fetch and display events from the user's Google Calendar in a user-friendly table format.
 - Create new calendar events.
 - Responsive design for seamless use across devices.